elephantscale/es-training-new/cybersecurity-iacs/slides/OT-Cyber-Overview.md

 * Trends
   * As data collection and analysis become more important
-  * IT and OT converge to enable “big data” initiatives
+  * IT and OT converge to enable "big data" initiatives
 * Directions
   * it has become necessary to reassess cybersecurity best practices
   * for protecting OT